Renault Vitality qualify for Fusion Rocket League's European event

 Fusion Rocket League European qualifying placement

-1-4. (qualified for main event) — Renault Vitality, Oxygen Esports, Stormtroopers, Sandrock Gamign
+1-4. (qualified for main event) — Renault Vitality, Oxygen Esports, Stormtroopers, Sandrock Gaming

 5-8. (qualify for main event) — four teams TBD